Table of Contents

 Cars sales is a high risk, high reward career path.
-Without adequate car sales training you’ll miss out on the incredible potential this career path has.
+Without adequate car sales training, you’ll miss out on the incredible potential this career path has.

-I’ve spent the last 6 years perfecting a process that works.
+I’ve spent the last six years perfecting a process that works.
 This car sales training will help you get going.
 This article is an overview and background of getting started in the car business.

 Being a car salesperson involves guiding customers through the buying process.
 You need to be educated on the product that you sell and (more importantly) you need to know how to optimize the process of the sale.